 Surveillance in striped skunks

 Presently, only bat rabies virus variants are endemic in Alberta.
 However, skunk rabies variants are present in Saskatchewan and Montana, providing a potential source of future outbreaks.
 For this reason, a skunk trapping and testing program has been maintained in Alberta since the 1970s, directed by the Central Rabies Coordinating Committee.
 Each year, rural municipalities along the eastern and southern borders of the province work with field technicians to sample skunk populations in their jurisdiction.
-Trapped skunks are delivered to Agriculture, Forestry and Rural Economic Development for preparation and submission to the CFIA laboratory.
+Trapped skunks are delivered to Agriculture and Irrigation or preparation and submission to the CFIA laboratory.

 If a positive skunk is found, which last occurred in 1993, steps are taken to reduce the skunk population in the immediate area in order to reduce the potential for the virus to spread.
 Animals removed from the population are tested for rabies virus and the response area is expanded if additional cases are detected.